aya49/202105_sfu_cmpt_127/labs/01/README.md

 ### Loops

-Remember that task 2 only works with two numbers.
-Let's extend it to handle any numer of inputs.
+Let's extend `scanf` to handle any numer of inputs.
 For this we need to repeat part of our program to deal with each value that comes.
 We need a _conditional loop_.
 C has only two options: while and for.